-London’s diners have now healthier options, well beyond the stomach turning fish and chips, bloating Indian curries and animal flesh served everywhere.
+London’s diners increasingly have healthier options that are well beyond the stomach turning fish and chips, bloating Indian curries and animal flesh on every plate.
 Thriving ethnic diversity has invited new flavours but also dietary habits to the metropolitan London.
 The current, healthy eating front streaming insistently from multiple directions, brought changes to the city’s offerings.
-London has become the leading European gourmet destination, and healthy eaters have never had it better.
-Trends from California, New York and Japan landed together with their growing crew of fans to this European metropolis.
-Swirled with the globally contagious foodism were the cold-pressed juices, raw diet, plant-based food, organic and locally sourced ingredients, all now broadly available across London.
+London’s healthy eaters have never had it better.
+Trends from

 My choices of the best of healthy dining in London that follow are fit for a mindful sit-down breakfast, energising lunch and most also for a dinner date.
 If the other half truly likes you, a healthy meal out should not be a turn off, but a green light for a long, healthy life together.
-Most also offer wine and cocktails next to tea, juices and other healthy drinks, signalling that not all alcohol is bad for you.
-Consuming anything in moderation is key to good health.
+Most also offer wine and cocktails next to tea, juices and other healthy drinks, signalling that a spritz of alcohol is not necessarily bad for you.
+Consuming anything in moderation is key to a good health.
 Cold-pressed juices that retain maximum of nutrients are squeezed at most of these healthy-minded dine-ins and -outs.

 RAW ORGANIC TRENDY VEGAN